Azure Account¶

 Sign in via the default browser using your Azure credentials.

-Now you are ready to use the az command to interact with Azure.
+Now you are ready to use the az

-Azure Resource Group (for Storage)
+Azure Resource Group (for Storage)¶

 To use any resource on Azure, you first need to create a resource group.
 This is potentially a confusing step as information on the internet may point you to outdated information.
 If you use other information from the internet, make sure it is up to date and references the services subscription account.
 After you logged into the Azure portal at: